-The Intel RAID BIOS utility is used to configure and manage RAID on Serial ATA drives connected to SATA 1 to SATA 6.
+The Intel RAID BIOS utility is used to configure and manage RAID on Serial ATA drives.

 When the system powers-up and all drives have been detected, the Intel RAID BIOS status message screen will appear.
-Press the <Ctrl> and <l> keys simultaneously to enter the utility.
+Press the <Ctrl> and keys simultaneously to enter the utility.
 The utility allows you to build a RAID system on Serial ATA drives.